RESEARCH

 Gamino, L. A., Sewell, K. W., & Easterling, L. W. (2000).
 Scott & White Grief Study–Phase II: Toward an adaptive model of grief.
 Death Studies, 24, 633-660.

-Louis and colleagues with the Scott & White Grief Study pursued a dual focus in their research investigation of 85 bereaved individuals—verification of factors that pose a risk for complications in grieving and identification of specific behaviors that enhance coping with loss.
+In one of his earliest papers from the Scott & White Grief Study, Louis reported on his research investigation of 85 bereaved individuals—verification of factors that pose a risk for complications in grieving and identification of specific behaviors that enhance coping with loss.
 Elements such as seeing some (unintended) good resulting from a death and taking the opportunity to say goodbye to the dying or deceased loved one led to better adjustment following the death.
-Louis demonstrated how therapists can implement these findings in their everyday work with patients who are bereaved.